-This is very common among private student loan lenders.
+Requiring a cosigner is very common among private student loan lenders.
 A cosigner is needed because you probably haven’t established a positive credit history yet.
-This makes lenders like iHelp hesitant to lend to you because they don’t know how well you’ll handle payments yet.
-If you don’t make your required monthly payments when they start, then your cosigner is expected to make them for you.
+Lenders like iHelp are hesitant to lend to you because they don’t know how well you’ll handle payments yet.
+If you don’t make the required payments when they start, your cosigner is expected to make them for you.

 With iHelp, you can apply to have your cosigner released after 24 months of on-time payments.
 You still must meet the standard credit and income requirements discussed above to qualify for this feature.

 iHelp offers two types of student loans to help you on your journey.

 You can use an iHELP private student loan to fund either your undergraduate or graduate education.
 You can use the loan for all of your education costs.

 Need to consolidate your private and federal student loans? iHelp has student loan refinancing plans for you.
 Take advantage of better interest rates and possibly lower your monthly obligations with one single payment each month.

 To refinance student loans with iHelp, you must have a current loan balance of $10,000 and still meet the requirements mentioned above.
 It’s not necessary to have graduated.
 However, you must also have two years of good credit.
 This means no collection accounts and no student loans in default.